P1ntas/LBAW/docs/ebd.md

 The Conceptual Data Model contains the identification and description of the entities and relationships that are relevant to the database specification.

-A UML class diagram is used to document the model.

-The class diagram is developed by starting to include only the classes and its relationships in order not to overload the diagram too early in the process.
-In the following iterations additional detail is included, namely: class attributes, attribute domains, multiplicity of associations, and additional restrictions in OCL.

-A professional diagram drawing tool that supports UML is recommended.

 ### 1. Class diagram

 The UML diagram in Figure 1 presents the main organisational entities, the relationships between them, attributes and their domains, and the multiplicity of relationships for the **Off The Shelf** platform.